Are you looking for the best deadlift equipment to help you hit those heavy weights?

 By squeezing your abdominal cavity a lifting belt helps support your lower back.
 The belt creates intra-abdominal tension, which provides good support to the lumbar discs, reduces spinal stress and helps prevent injury.

-2. Lifting Wrist Straps
+2. Lifting Straps

 3. Flat Converse Shoes

 No, lifters don’t wear converse *just* for show.
 There’s a practical reason.

 Flat shoes have a greater surface area than regular footwear and running shoes.
 If you’re doing lower body workouts like the deadlift, you will benefit from the wider base of flat shoes and their solid surface.
 This is different from raised heel weightlifting shoes, which won’t particularly benefit you for deadlifts.

 Flat soles let your foot fully splay out when training, allowing the foot to push more force up through the floor.

 It’s for this reason why performing deadlifts with no shoes is a good idea.
 I personally prefer to deadlift with no shoes and just socks.
 This gives full contact for my heels, balls of feet and toes to dig into the hard surface and get that weight up!

 You can have a more detailed read here on should you deadlift barefoot or in shoes.

 Lifting chalk is an essential for me when deadlifting.
 It’s really easy to use, is cheap to buy and a small bottle can last a long time.